panic

 say something calming

-While breathing out perhaps slowly and silently say a calming word like 'relax' or 'easy'.
-These words are already associated with feeling peaceful.
+While breathing out perhaps slowly and silently say a calming word already associated with feeling peaceful .like 'relax' or 'easy'.

 repeat a half a dozen or a dozen times.

-After regular practice this can prevent panic arising or excalating.
+After practice this can be used any time to prevent panic arising or prevent it from escalating.